Shooting of Robbie Tolan: Criminal trial and acquittal

 The Harris County district attorney's office pressed charges against Cotton for aggravated assault by a public servant in the matter of the shooting of Tolan, claiming that he neglected the basic safety procedures before shooting Tolan.
 The case involved discussion of racial profiling and racial bias on the part of Cotton; Cotton is white and Tolan is black.
 The jury featured seven white women, three white men and two black women.
-Cotton was freed on $20,000 dollar bond while the case was pending.
+Cotton was freed on $20,000 bond while the case was pending.
 On May 11, 2010, a jury reached a verdict of not guilty and Cotton was acquitted.
 Minority leaders and critics around the country continue to cite the case as an example of racial profiling and institutional racism.
-Moreover, the jury declined to convict Cotton on a variety of lesser included offenses ranging from Assault to Deadly Conduct to Reckless Endangerment.
+Moreover, the jury declined to convict Cotton on a variety of lesser included offenses including assault, deadly conduct, and reckless endangerment.
 After the acquittal of Cotton, African American leaders and activists protested outside the police department for what they perceived to be a case of racial bias and injustice.